 Don’t worry.
 It was probably for medicinal purposes, and the pilot has much more to offer viewers.
-Roswell, New Mexico is a reboot 2002’s Roswell, which was an adaptation of the young-adult book series, Roswell High by Melinda Metz.
+Roswell, New Mexico is a reboot of 2002’s Roswell, an adaptation of the young-adult book series, Roswell High, by Melinda Metz.
 The books and TV series have obviously been around for a while and have gotten plenty of attention, but I’d never heard of it.
-I watched this pilot with zero expectations; only knowing it was about aliens, and honestly, I’m glad.
+I watched this pilot with zero expectations, only knowing it was about aliens.
+And honestly?
+I’m glad.
 It’s genuinely more exciting to watch a pilot when it’s your first time being exposed to the material.
 So, this review will be from the perspective of a newbie.
 Fans of the original series and books will probably have differing opinions.

 *Warning: minor spoilers ahead.

 Directed by Julie Plec and written by Carina Adly MacKenzie, this pilot hits all the right spots and is a promising entry to an entertaining drama series.
 The episode follows Liz Ortecho (Jeanine Mason) returning to her hometown of Roswell after being away a decade for her high school reunion.
 Oh, and it’s a bit important to note that her hometown is the site of a UFO crashing in 1947.
 Anyway, Liz sees some friends she hasn’t seen for some time, like her ex, Kyle (Michael Trevino) and her best friend, Maria (Heather Hemmens).
-She also reunites with some friends that are by far more interesting like the smitten Max (Nathan Dean Parsons), the stubborn Isobel (Lily Cowles), and the rebellious Michael (Michael Vlamis).
-All siblings with good hair, who act weird as they harbour some bizarre secrets (like, they’re super-powered aliens bizarre).
+She also reunites with some friends that are far more interesting like the smitten Max (Nathan Dean Parsons), the stubborn Isobel (Lily Cowles), and the rebellious Michael (Michael Vlamis).
+All the siblings have good hair, but act weird as they harbour some bizarre secrets.
+Like, they’re superpowered aliens bizarre.
 This isn’t really a spoiler because the trailer and premise gave it away, but it still earned a hearty “Oof!” from me, so I think the show is off to a great start.

 Fortunately, it doesn’t seem to be limited to this audience at all because it touches on relevant issues that concern people of all ages.
 The writing unabashedly calls out the not-so-subtle racism we see in America’s sociopolitical climate today.
 Roswell is near the American/Mexican border, so immigration politics is a common and charged topic in the small border town.
 The show does not shy away from mixing themes and issues with political “aliens” and actual space aliens.
 In the first few scenes, we see Liz speak out against ICE and point out the regressive nature and stupidity of building a wall at the border.